 (Find out about the bankruptcy forms and other documents you must file in bankruptcy.)

-When you file for bankruptcy, you are required to attend a mandatory hearing called the meeting of creditors.
+When you file for bankruptcy, you must attend a mandatory hearing called the meeting of creditors.
 The purpose of this hearing is to allow the trustee and your creditors to ask you questions under oath about your bankruptcy papers and financial affairs.
-In general, meetings of creditors last only a few minutes and creditors rarely show up.
-But if you fail to attend your meeting of creditors, the trustee will typically dismiss your bankruptcy case.
-(Find articles and Q&As on the Meeting of Creditors in Bankruptcy.)
+You’ll also present proof of your identification.
+In general, the meeting of creditors will last only a few minutes, and creditors rarely show up.
+But if you fail to attend your meeting of creditors, the trustee will likely ask the court to dismiss your bankruptcy case.